Glovo/ownership-plotter/README.md

 There are various filters available.
 You can compose them to generate the exact diagram you are looking for.

+### Supported diagrams

+Two types of diagrams are supported out of the box:

+ 1. relationship diagram (`RelationshipsDiagramDataFactory`) - relationships between teams and classes
+ 2. features diagram (`FeaturesDiagramDataFactory`) - each team's "features" or "domains", similar to a service blueprint

+You may create your own type of diagram by implementing the `OwnershipDiagramFactory` interface.

+### Supported backends

+Currently, only PlantUML-generated diagrams are supported via the `PlantUMLDiagramRenderer` class.

+You may add your preferred diagram generation tool by implementing the `DiagramRenderer` interface.

 ### Performance tweaks

 #### Parallelized filtering